Former Washington, D.C., Archbishop Removed From Ministry Over Abuse Allegation

 Cardinal Theodore McCarrick, the former archbishop of Washington, D.C., has been removed from all public ministry following an allegation that he sexually abused a teenager when he was a priest in New York nearly 50 years ago.

 McCarrick, 87, said in a statement Wednesday that the archbishop of New York, Cardinal Timothy Dolan, had advised him of the allegation several months ago.
-He said he is innocent and that he was "shocked by the report" but fully cooperated during a investigation ordered by the Holy See.
+He said he is innocent and that he was "shocked by the report" but fully cooperated during an investigation ordered by the Holy See.

 "My sadness was deepened when I was informed that the allegations had been determined credible and substantiated," McCarrick said.